sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 plotQualityProfile(fnRs[1:2])
 ```

 Reads can now be trimmed and filtered using the filterAndTrim() function.
 We will use standard filtering parameters: maxN=0, truncQ=2, rm.phix=TRUE and maxEE=c(2,2).
 The maxEE parameter sets the maximum number of “expected errors” allowed in a read, which is a better filter than simply averaging quality scores.
-Be sure to change your truncLen parameter to reflect the lengths you want to truncate your forward and reverse reads to.
+Be sure to change your truncLen parameter to reflect the lengths you want to trim your forward and reverse reads to.

+When truncating reads, you need to make sure you're leaving at least a 50 base pair overlap between forward and reverse reads, as this is necessary for the merging of reads.
+If you have no sequences left after trimming, you were too stringent.

 ```{r}
 out <- filterAndTrim(fnFs, filtFs, fnRs, filtRs,